JohnDorsey/PyCellEliminationRun/readme.md

       -allow Spline cache settings to be chosen automatically.

-      -make EmbedCode class to allow original values for settings to be embedded.
+      -modify EmbedCode class to allow original values for settings to be embedded.

+      -simplify the CellElimRunCodecState:

+        -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

+        -separate experimental features from the headerDict and header routines.

       -implement cellCatalogue-based spline clipping, or spline value overrides, or temporary spline bones, or a spline bones that are ranges instead of points.